Raritan-Travel/aws_security_labs/00 - startHere/README.md

 ## Pre-Reqs
 - Create a public key to authenticate to the ec2 instances - name the key `mayas-keypair`.
 Save the keypair.
-- Create a security group that allows access to the bastion host.
-Name the security group: `bastion host sg`
-  - Create a rule that allows ssh from `My-IP`
 - Create a security group that allows access to the public server.
 Name the security group: `web server sg`
-  - Create a rule that only allows ssh access from the `bastion host sg`
+  - Create a rule that only allows ssh access from the `my-ip`
   - Create a rule that allows http/https from everywhere
 - Click the CloudFormation template below to provision the infrastructure required.